ivanakerkez/java-fundamentals/README.md

 # java-fundamentals
 This repository serves as a collection of homework assignments from a QA (manual and automation software testing) course.
 The repository includes a range of exercises and examples that have been slightly modified for educational purposes.
 Each file contains explanations provided in the form of comments.

+The order of the files is as follows:
+01. printText
+  - PrintText
+  - InsertAndPrintText
+3. temperatureConverter